shreyasthombare555/Medicare-Payment-Statistical-Analysis/README.md

 # Medicare-Payment-Statistical-Analysis

-**Business Value:** Achieved statistical analysis of Medicare Payments for more than 500 DRG's and 2500+ facilities in the United States with a goal of scrutinizing payment differences across states, predicted out of pocket payments and extra charges for 500+ DRG’s and identified top 5 overcharging facilities in Florida.
+**Business Value:** Achieved statistical analysis of Medicare Payments for 2500+ facilities in the United States with a goal of scrutinizing payment differences across states, predicted out of pocket payments and extra charges for 500+ DRG’s and identified top 5 overcharging facilities in Florida.

 # Project Overview